 Describe how the instructional models are used in the LEA.
 Address how the LEA will monitor schools to ensure that instructional models are implemented with fidelity.
+ELL students receive the same core curriculum using ESOL strategies noted in lesson plans.

-In elementary, Mainstream-Inclusion ELA and Core/Basic Subject Areas.
-Models are used.
+In elementary, Mainstream-Inclusion ELA and Core/Basic Subject Areas Models are used.
 At sites with large ELL populations, an ESOL Resource Teacher provides additional instruction during the ELA block to ELLs.

 In secondary, the Mainstream-Inclusion ELA, Core/Basic Subject Areas and Sheltered ELA Models are used.